 It doesn’t matter how big or small the good things he does are – tell him.
 And, journal about them.
 When times get tough or the two of you aren’t on good terms, pull out that journal and reflect on the man he truly is.
 Develop an “attitude of gratitude”.

-Then, take it one step further – let your husband know on a daily basis how grateful you are for him.
+Then, take it one step further – let your husband know daily how grateful you are for him.
 I highly recommend reading The 5 love language by Gary Chapman.

 If your husband has a love language of words of affirmation, then letting him know how much you appreciate him will mean more to him than you can imagine.
 Even if that isn’t one of his love languages, everyone has some need to feel loved and appreciated.